DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 ### Helm upgrade

-The config file for the chart has been properly configured, and all necessary secrets have been registered with Kubernetes.
 Execute the following command to upgrade the installation with these changes.
 The upgrade may take a minute or two to complete.

 `helm upgrade -f ./secure-dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}